RetroPie/RetroPie-Docs/docs/Overclocking.md

 If your sdcard doesn't boot when overclocked, place the sdcard in your computer, both Windows and Mac will see the small FAT32 partition which contains `config.txt` which you can edit to remove the setting.

 There are actually several frequencies in between 50MHz and 100MHz which can also be used, the exact speeds vary depending on Pi model.
-When a speed is applied which is *not* one of the useable frequencies, the next lowest frequency is chosen.
+When a speed is applied which is *not* one of the usable frequencies, the next lowest frequency is chosen.

 For example, setting 100MHz on a Pi 3 results in 100MHz, but setting 99MHz actually results in the sdcard reader running at 83MHz, and setting 82MHz would bump down to the next frequency under that.